UV Index and Tanning: Complete Guide

 When you expose your skin to UV radiation by sitting out in the sun, your body starts producing melanin, trying to stop further skin damage.
 And it’s this melanin that causes the darker skin tone aka tanning.

 Even though most people do know that tanning is not healthy, they still prefer to take the risk (which is, in most cases, minimal if done correctly) for that beautiful, sun-kissed color.
+So if you are going to do it, do it with risk minimization in mind.

-While the UV index between 2 to 4 is ideal for healthy tanning if done right, it doesn’t mean that you can’t get a tan on other levels too.
+While the UV index between 2 to 5 is ideal for healthy tanning if done right, it doesn’t mean that you can’t get a tan on other levels too.
 You can, but this happens much faster.

 sunburn